 For the \textit{Base} R style, UniXCoder outperforms the other models with a BLEU-4 score of $6.58$, followed by CodeT5 with $5.66$, CodeBERT with $4.13$, and GraphCodeBERT with $3.68$.
 In the \textit{Tidy-verse} style, CodeT5 again leads with a score of $5.19$, while UniXCoder is close behind at $4.35$.
 CodeBERT and GraphCodeBERT perform similarly in this style, scoring $3.48$ and $3.51$, respectively.
 When considering the combined R dataset, which includes both \textit{Tidy-verse} and \textit{Base} R, UniXCoder maintains the highest performance with a BLEU-4 score of $5.95$, with CodeT5 closely trailing at $5.9$.
 GraphCodeBERT slightly outperforms CodeBERT in this combined scenario, scoring $4.28$ compared to $4.12$.

 These results demonstrate that UniXCoder mostly delivers superior performance across different R programming styles in a cross-project training scenario, particularly excelling in \textit{Base} R tasks.
 CodeT5 also shows competitive results, particularly in the \textit{Tidy-verse} style.
-Though UniXCoder and CodeT5 have highest scores in the cross-project setting, their performance has dropped significantly, more than $11$ BLEU-4 scores compared to Table~\ref{tab:sum-mon}.
+Though UniXCoder and CodeT5 have the highest scores in the cross-project setting, their performance has dropped significantly, more than $11$ BLEU-4 scores compared to Table~\ref{tab:sum-mon}.
 Similar to RQ1, \textit{Base} R and the combined version have higher scores compared to \textit{Tidy-verse}.
-This finding align with the previous findings of intra- vs cross project setting~\cite{10.1145/2884781.2884839}, where intra-project outperforms cross-project setting in most cases.
+This finding aligns with previous work on intra- vs.\ cross-project settings~\cite{10.1145/2884781.2884839}, where intra-project outperforms cross-project settings in most cases.

 In contrast, the intra-project results, where the models are tested on the same project they were trained on, demonstrate higher performance.
-CodeBERT, for example, achieves a significant improvement on the R\textsubscript{Base} dataset, scoring $31.18$, an improvement from $19.55$ BLEU-4.
-We observe the highest improvement for CodeBERT followed by CodeT5 compared to other models.
+CodeBERT, for example, achieves a significant improvement on the R\textsubscript{Base} dataset, scoring $31.18$, an improvement from $4.13$ BLEU-4.
+We observe the highest improvement for CodeBERT, followed by CodeT5, compared to other models.
 Among the two R styles and R\textsubscript{Combined}, R\textsubscript{Base} scores increase more than the others.

 Overall, the intra-project results underscore the importance of project-specific training, as models tend to perform significantly better when tested on data with a similar distribution.
 This is particularly evident from the large boosts in the models' performances from cross-project to intra-project scenarios.
-GraphCodeBERT, however, while still improving, does not gain as much, suggesting that it may struggle more with the nuances of project-specific contexts.
-This is aligned with our previous findings in RQ1, where GraphCodeBERT had the lowest score among all models.
+GraphCodeBERT, however, although it still improves, does not gain as much, suggesting that it may struggle more with the nuances of project-specific contexts.
+This aligns with our previous findings from RQ1, where GraphCodeBERT had the lowest score among all models.
 CodeT5 and UniXCoder, while performing well across both settings, show a slightly smaller margin of improvement, indicating a more consistent but less specialized approach to the task.